Nicole Dollanganger: 2010–2014: Career beginnings

 Dollanganger first began writing, producing, and recording music in 2010.
 She recorded original songs, as well as covers, in her bedroom and bathroom on her MacBook, using the digital audio software GarageBand.
-In 2011, Dollanganger began posting her music on Tumblr (where she also posted her visual artwork), Myspace, and Bandcamp.
+In 2011, Dollanganger began posting her music on Tumblr, where she also posted her visual artwork, as well as on Myspace, and Bandcamp.
 Many of the original songs she posted would later be included as tracks on her 2012 debut album, Curdled Milk.

 Curdled Milk, written, produced, and recorded entirely by Dollanganger in 2011 and early 2012, was self-released online as her debut album and first record on July 13, 2012.
 She created the artwork used on the album cover (as well as two alternative album covers, featuring a photograph she took of herself and drew onto.)
 Shortly after releasing the album, Dollanganger was admitted to a hospital program as she was suffering from anorexia nervosa, anorexia athletica, and bulimia nervosa.
-(She later revealed that she had been struggling with the disorders while making Curdled Milk.)
-After being released from the program, she was put on bed rest for a year, during which she dropped out of Ryerson University, where she had been studying film.
+After being released from the program, she went on bed rest for a year, during which she dropped out of Ryerson University, where she had been studying film.
 In a 2014 interview, Dollanganger reflected on how this experience impacted her music and life.

 Dollanganger continued creating music and posting her work online.
 In November 2012 she self-released her second album, Flowers of Flesh and Blood.
 On February 20, 2013, Dollanganger would release her third album, Ode to Dawn Wiener: Embarrassing Love Songs.

 On January 10, 2014, Dollanganger released her fourth album, Observatory Mansions.
 The title of the nine-track album was adopted from Observatory Mansions, the 2000 debut novel by English novelist Edward Carey.
 The album was recorded in 2013 and would be the last record Dollanganger would write, produce, and record entirely on her own.
 Around a month prior the album's release, on December 9, 2013, Dollanganger had posted on social media a tentative track list for an untitled record she was working on — the record would later be revealed to be Observatory Mansions, but the seventh track on the tentative track list, "Hymns for the Small Towns", was not included on the album.
 "Hymns for the Small Towns" is since unreleased.

 Dollanganger hand-made a limited number of physical copies of her first four records (on cassette tape format and CD-R disc format), intending to sell them.